sourcebot-dev/sourcebot/docs/query.md

-# Zoekt Query Language Guide
+# Search Query Language Guide

-This guide explains the Zoekt query language, used for searching text within Git repositories.
-Zoekt queries allow combining multiple filters and expressions using logical operators, negations, and grouping.
+This guide explains the search query language used by Sourcebot, which is a derivative of the Zoekt query language with some minor differences.
+Search queries allow for combining multiple filters and expressions using logical operators, negations, and grouping.
 Here's how to craft queries effectively.
 ---

 ## Syntax Overview